Skip to main content

 Image from Bijenkorf Amsterdam

-For luxury shopping, there’s no better place to start than one of Amsterdam’s oldest and grandest department stores, which opened in 1870.
-De Bijenkorf's flagship store towers over Dam Square and features 21,000 square metres of fashion and designer brands, shoes, cosmetics, accessories and luxury shop-in-shops.
+For luxury shopping, there’s no better place to start than one of Amsterdam’s oldest and grandest department stores.
+Opened in 1870, De Bijenkorf's flagship store towers over Dam Square and features 21,000 square metres of fashion and designer brands, shoes, cosmetics, accessories and luxury shop-in-shops.
+An afternoon of shopping at De Bijenkorf is a truly sumptuous dip into the past.

 Catch new music at an intimate gig venue